mariuslevraidevrai/BigCat/README.md

 # Installation

 - Clone this repository
-- execute bigcat.py in the script directory(or compile manually the bigcat.py with pyinstaller)
+- execute bigcat.py(or compile manually the bigcat.py with pyinstaller)
 - Enjoy

 # Usage